FreshAlacrity/macropad/README.md

           - [ ] flag for expected # of inputs
           - [ ] flag for elapsed time
           - [x] add a default time-until-rollback-to-sleep/default
+              - [ ] have the first keypress back from sleep do nothing
-          - [ ] roll back when either elapses
+          - [ ] roll back to previous layer when either elapses
     - [ ] hold actions: use auto-layers to implement Leader keys
 - [ ] work on incorporating a pomodoro timer using the time lib
     - [ ] show timer progress on the OLED